Jennifer Wilber is a teacher and writer. She holds a B.A. in English and an Associate's in Computer Game Design. She is a life-long gamer.

 Retro Duo Portable

 There is now also a portable version of the Retro Duo available.
-The has a 3.75” screen an allows players to play classic games on the go.
+The Retro Duo Portable has a 3.75” screen and allows players to play classic games on the go.
 It can play SNES cartridges via its cartridge slot in the back.
 The Retro Duo Portable also supports NES, Genesis, and Game Boy games with an appropriate cartridge adapter for each system.
 The NES cartridge adapter is included, while the Genesis and Game Boy adapters are sold separately.
-Retro Duo Portable